36 Hours in Tokyo

 Everything appeared as expected while boarding the train into Tokyo, from the tidy train station and orderly ticket booth cues to the clasped hands of prim passengers patiently awaiting the train.
 As I boarded and claimed a seat by the window, I felt suddenly overwhelmed — I had 36 hours to explore Tokyo and had arrived without a plan!

 I had flown between Manila, my birthplace, and Vancouver, the home my family chose, countless times but never set foot beyond Narita Airport.
-Needless to say, a trip to Tokyo felt long overdue — even if it was only an extended layover.
+Needless to say, a flight into Tokyo felt long overdue — even if it was only an extended layover.
 Last December, I was returning to Canada from a two-year journey spanning a dozen countries.
 My last stop was meant to be a four-hour layover in Tokyo but that simply wouldn’t do.
 I extended the layover to 36 hours, enough time to get out of the airport but still make it home for Christmas dinner.

 What happens now?
 In the whirlwind of exploring the Philippines and catching up with family, I hadn’t done any research for my Tokyo layover.